kuranez/length-unit-converter/README.md

 ---

 ## Issues
-- Output not formatted -> norm to 4 decimal places
+- Output not formatted -> norm values to 4 decimal places
 - Jupyter Lab theme does not render correctly

 ---